Recursive Record Filtering and Longest Decreasing Subsequences

 However, an extension of this sorting method can be made if we choose to keep the ordering of the discarded values and then construct a new list.
 Sorting this list would result in more discards, and we could continue recursively until we are left with no discards at all.
 We call this the \emph{DS procedure}.
 This leads to the following question: given $n$ i.i.d. samples from a continuous random variable $X$, what is the expected number of recursive Disappear-Sort passes needed to eliminate the list?
 There is extensive work in record theory on the number of records in a random sample, but we are not aware of prior work on the number of records arising in the successive discard lists generated by this recursive procedure.
-The leader-election procedure studied by \citet{electionrecord} is related, but it iterates on records rather than on the conditional discard lists considered in this procedure.
-This places the problem in a natural but apparently less studied setting, in which each successive layer depends on the record structure of the preceding layer.
+The leader-election procedure studied by \citet{electionrecord} is related, but it iterates on records rather than on the conditional discard lists considered in this procedure. \citet{aldous_diaconis} and \citet{burstein2006combinatorics} apply similar techniques to traditional patience-sorting, though we place it in the exact context of the instructional sorting algorithm.
 Below is an example of the full recursive, non-resampling DS procedure on the example list $[2,5,3,9,6,4]$: Thus, the recursive DS procedure decomposes the original list into three increasing sublists.
 Although this example is discrete, the analysis below assumes samples drawn from a continuous distribution.
 In addition, another version of this method, called the Resampling Disappear-Sort procedure (RDS) changes the algorithm so that entries in the discard list are resampled independently from the original distribution.
 Though this variant is simpler---because deeper passes depend only on the cardinality of the discard set rather than on its values---it yields an exact recurrence and provides a useful companion model.

 We begin with an overview of record theory and its connection to Disappear-Sort, both with and without resampling.
 We then derive exact formulas for the first moments in both procedures.
 After presenting Monte Carlo comparisons, we turn to the asymptotic behavior of the non-resampling model.